SaYaku64/gameForum/README.md

 # gameForum
-Forum for my game, that will be created for protection of the diploma
+Forum for my game, that will be created for protection of the diploma.
+It's not done yet...